Fishnfly/fishnfly.github.io/photo-archive.md

 They are not illustrations of the stories, nor substitutes for them—just fragments that remained after the words were done.
 Some moments resist explanation.
 Others don’t need it.

-What you’ll find here are small collections, grouped by journey, labeled plainly and left mostly alone.
-Think of them as contact sheets rather than galleries: evidence of time spent, light noticed, distance walked.
+What you’ll find here are small collections, grouped by journey, left mostly alone.
+Think of them as galleries: evidence of time spent, light noticed, distance walked.

 ---